ecmatz/ecmatz.github.io/_pages/about.md

 *Graduate Research Assistant* <br />
 Clarkson University <br />
 January 2024 - July 2024 <br />
-* Created *VRmonic*, a Piano Trainer designed to reduce repetitive strain injuries by giving feedback on user playing form in comparison an experts.
+* Created *VRmonic*, a Piano Trainer designed to reduce repetitive strain injuries by giving feedback on user playing form in comparison to an experts.
 Published and demoed this work at IEEE AIxVR 2024.
 * Began work on *VRSensorIntegration*, an end-to-end set of online tutorials designed to teach users how to integrate physiological sensors with virtual reality and conduct data collection.

 *Graduate Research Assistant* <br />